-More than ever, organisations of all sizes are finding themselves under increasing pressure to mitigate and manage cyber risk.
+More than ever, organizations of all sizes are finding themselves under increasing pressure to mitigate and manage cyber risk.

-However, there is still a lack of understanding about cyber security risk.
-Many organisations don't know or simply dismiss cyber security risk as an IT problem, but cyber risk underlines virtually every business and poses a substantial threat to organisations across all industry sectors.
+However, there is still a lack of understanding about cyber security risks.
+Many organizations don't know or simply dismiss cyber security risk as an IT problem, but cyber risk underlines virtually every business and poses a substantial threat to organizations across all industry sectors.

 What is Cyber Security Risk?

 The loss of sensitive data, disruption to service, probability of exposure, or reputational loss caused by a data breach or because of a cyber attack is known as Cyber Security Risk.
 It is extremely crucial for businesses across all industries to protect themselves from such continuous and evolving cyber crimes.

 It is important that organizations have a clear understanding of each cyber risk they are exposed to in order for them to formulate appropriate cyber security plans which will protect their online assets and keep their business data secure from cyber attackers.